higgsAT/TU-Wien-curricula-archive/README.md

 ├── obj
 ├── src
 │   └── crawl.cpp
+├── systemd_startup_script
 └── temp_downloads
 ```
 Compilation steps are stored in *\build* and *\obj*.
 The program responsible for data extraction and processing is called *crawl.cpp*.
 The downloaded and sorted curricula are stored in *\curricula*.
 The folder *\temp_downloads* is used as an intermediate storage folder for the downloads and the folder *\logs* contains the runtime and processing logs which contain information about the program execution.
+The folder *\systemd_startup_script* contains a shell script with which the (compiled) program may be executed (e.g., on starting up).

 ## Workflow of the Program *crawl.cpp*